isai2506/Markdown/README.md

        git diff
     And this will show you what changed of the files

+## Find files, folders and inside files

+    To find a file or folder type: find . name <name of the file or folder>

+## create and edit text files

 ## The initial configuation

       git config --global user.email 2009089@upy.edu.mx